-"There you are.
-Is that a prophecy in your pocket, or are you just happy to see me?" came a soft voice into his ear, making him freeze.
+"There you are," came a soft voice into his ear, making him freeze.
 Bellatrix Leastrange.
 A disillusioned Bellatrix Lestrange.
 "Thanks, love."

 And she was off of him, likely dashing for an exit.
 The only reason Harry wasn't sprinting after her was that she'd slammed his head into the stone step again, making it spin.
 It didn't help that he'd amassed a number of other injuries as well in the chaos.
 After all it was his first large scale battle and he wasn't getting away unscathed.